Turing Scheme Wildlife Management Program

 • A board of administrators will evaluate all applications to select successful applicants on a rolling basis, so we encourage early application.

-• Once successful candidates have been notified, a £200 confirmation fee will be required to confirm the placement (hardship grants will be offered to cover this cost where necessary)
+• Once successful candidates have been notified, a £250 confirmation fee will be required to confirm the placement (hardship grants will be offered to cover this cost where applicable)

 • As part of this program, students will be expected to complete some pre-departure assignments, including online attendance at a pre-departure workshop.

-• Flights from Manchester Airport will be provided as part of the program, and students will be required to make their own way to the airport on departure, and home from the airport on our return.
+• Flights from the UK Airport will be provided as part of the program, and students will be required to make their own way to the airport on departure, and home from the airport on our return.

 Application deadline